 What’s On When and Where

-A summary of the main things that are currently happening in the Benefice are here in one place, with the necessary information for you to join in:
+A summary of the main things that are currently happening in the Benefice is here in one place, with the necessary information for you to join in…

 To join Morning Prayer on Zoom, Wednesdays & Fridays 9.00-9.30AM, click here (meeting ID: 873 3636 1158; Password: 629570).

-Our church buildings are now also open for private prayer – details of which of our six churches are open on which days and when are here:
+Our church buildings are now also open for private prayer – details of which of our six churches are open on which days and when are below.
+However, as of September, due to services in church on some Sundays and the Real LIFE course in the church each week, St. Thomas’s Aslockton will no longer be open for prayer during the week – join us on Sundays instead!

 And in this continuing strange season, which remains very challenging for many in our communities, I’m reminded of the opening verses of Psalm 121, which are on my white stole from my deaconing: